Past Events

 The Symposium brought together a range of critical ‘voices’ from victim support groups, academics, practitioners and investigative journalists.
 An edited book from the proceedings will provide a critical companion on the CCRC from these key areas of the miscarriage of justice jigsaw.

-Inaugural INUK Annual Conference
+Inaugural INUK Annual Training Conference for Innocence Projects

 12th -14th October 2006 at Cardiff